junxit/us-congress-bills-113/bill.md

 ---
 legis-num: H.R.
 527
-congress: 113th CONGRESS
+congress: One Hundred Thirteenth Congress of the United States of America
-session: 1st Session
+session: At the First Session
-chamber: In the House of Representatives, U. S.,
+chamber:
 ---

 # H.R.
 527

-That the House agree to the amendment of the Senate to the bill (H.R.
-527) entitled “An Act to amend the Helium Act to complete the privatization of the Federal helium reserve in a competitive market fashion that ensures stability in the helium markets while protecting the interests of American taxpayers, and for other purposes.”, with the following
+> To amend the Helium Act to complete the privatization of the Federal helium reserve in a competitive market fashion that ensures stability in the helium markets while protecting the interests of American taxpayers, and for other purposes.

-*In lieu of the matter proposed to be inserted by the amendment of the Senate to the text of the bill, insert the following:*

 ## § 1.
 Short title